- Country or region

-EU-Azerbaijan trade relations are based on a Partnership and Cooperation Agreement which has been in force since 1999.
+EU-Azerbaijan trade relations are based on a Partnership and Cooperation Agreement (PCA), which has been in force since 1999.
+The PCA does not include tariff preferences, but it eliminates trade quotas between the EU and Azerbaijan, with the aim of drawing Azerbaijan's standards closer to those of the EU.

 The EU and Azerbaijan launched negotiations for a new comprehensive agreement in February 2017.

-The negotiations include talks to enhance the EU-Azerbaijan trade cooperation.
-After seven trade rounds, the negotiations of the trade title of the new Agreement, also including a chapter on trade and sustainable development, are now very advanced.
+The negotiations include talks to enhance trade cooperation between the EU and Azerbaijan.
+So far, seven negotiating rounds regarding the trade part of the new agreement have taken place.
 The aim is to further expand EU-Azerbaijan trade relations and to support Azerbaijan's future WTO membership.
+Azerbaijan applied to join the World Trade Organisation (WTO) in 1997.
+WTO accession negotiations are ongoing,

 Trade picture